12 Home Renovations You’re Likely to Regret Later

 Luxurious spa tub

 A free-standing spa tub is a quintessential element in the coveted spa-like bathroom but this renovation may prove to be a renovation washout.
 They take up a lot of room and are difficult to keep clean and tidy.
 “These tubs take up a lot of space in the home, I don’t think they’re going to be used much, and, in fact, in California and other drought-prone states, they’re very unlikely to be used at all either now or in the future.
 Water conservation and large, single-use tubs are not a great combination,” says Morrison.
-Check out these 13 easy bathroom makeover ideas.

 A bedroom converted to a walk-in closet

 You never use the spare bedroom so why not make it into something more useful, like a walk-in closet with a dressing area?
 Before you get excited about slanted shoe shelving and a valet pole, you may want to consider the lost livable square footage.
 “It’s wonderful for you and your clothes, but what happens when you decide to sell your home?
 You lost a bedroom when you created the closet.
 Your home also lost value, unless you convert the closet back to a bedroom,” says Leneiva Head, real estate broker and owner of Welcome Home Realty.
 Maybe try these super-easy closet organizing fixes first?